execut/yii2-migration/README.md

         $this->dropTable('characteristics_units');
     }
 ```
 Why write more?
-If you use execut yii2-migration helper, you can write it faster and more compact:�
+If you use execut yii2-migration helper, you can write it faster and more compact:
 ```
     public function initInverter(\execut\yii\migration\Inverter $i)
     {